 Paint offers several basic editing features to modify your image easily.

+a.
 Cropping

 - Use Select → Rectangular selection.